Hugh Dancy biography

 By the end of 1999, his career had really begun to heat up with the title role in the Hallmark Hall of Fame mini-series David Copperfield; a part in the TV movie Madame Bovary; and a guest appearance on the TV series Relic Hunter.
 He also had the privilege of being directed by Sam Mendes (American Beauty , Road To Perdition ) in the London stage production To the Green Fields and Beyond.

-Dancy is married to American actress Claire Danes, whom he met on the set of Evening (2007).
-Their first child, a son named Cyrus Michael Christopher Dancy, was born on December 17, 2012.
+Hugh is married to American actress Claire Danes, whom he met on the set of Evening (2007).
+They have two sons.

 Hugh Dancy Filmography